hackclub/assemble-puzzle/README.md

 ### The Website

 We built the website using Next.js and hosted it on Vercel (with their serverless functions).
+We used the `jsonwebtoken` JavaScript library to interact and generate JWTs.
 Check out the source in this repo!

 ## How You Can Solve The Puzzle